-The commission includes some performance information in its annual reports, including the number of
+The commission includes some performance information in its annual reports, such as the number of

-- advisory opinions issued; - in-person trainings conducted; - complaints investigated and their disposition; and - reviews conducted that found governmental entities with employees not in compliance with ethics training requirements.
+- advisory opinions issued; - in-person trainings conducted; - complaints investigated and their disposition; and - reviews conducted that found governmental entities with employees not in compliance with ethics training requirements.26

-During the course of our review, the commission began efforts to improve commissioner training.
+25 During the course of our review, the commission began efforts to improve commissioner training.
 In July 2013, the commission authorized its staff to develop a revised training program for commissioners.